-Enrollment is strong, Gresley says, with 94 currently enrolled in the one-year program and 233 in the two-year program.
-In the academics realm, the Florida Hough online MBA student population boasts an average undergraduate GPA of 3.3, average GMAT of 585, and an average GRE (which 30% of students take in place of the GMAT) of 303.
+In the academics realm, the Florida Hough online MBA student population boasts an average undergraduate GPA of 3.39, average GMAT of 576, and an average GRE of 309.

-Each program has two annual intakes, in August and January.
-Each member of the two-year cohort that will start in spring of 2018 will pay a total $59,807; members of the one-year program will pay $49,205.
+Each program has three annual intakes, in the fall, spring, and summer.
+Each member of the two-year cohort that will start in spring of 2021 will pay a total $59,807; members of the one-year program will pay $49,205.
 Students can choose from four focus areas: Finance, Entrepreneurship, Marketing, and Global Business — “focus areas, not concentrations,” Gresley says, “so they’re a deeper dive in the curriculum for students to find areas that may be more applicable for them, but it’s not something that is officially recognized on a transcript. … Those four areas are really the strengths of the college.
 That’s where we have the concentration of faculty and the availability — we use the same senior faculty and tenure-track faculty we would use in our full-time and professional programs.
 They’re teaching courses already and using that same teaching experience and learned knowledge in the online space, as well.”

 PRAISE FROM STUDENTS AND ALUMS

-Other voices weigh in with views on the Florida Hough online MBA program:
+Other voices weigh in with views on the University of Florida Online MBA program:

 ‘WE HAVE A TRACK RECORD AND WE CAN DELIVER ON IT’